cwchentw/lightweight-cms/content/howto/how-to-sort-sections-and-posts.md

 By this way, users of `usort` function can sort stuffs by their needs without reinventing sorting algorithms.

 mdcms call `usort` internally to sort sections and posts.
-By modifying the sorting callables used by mdcms, mdcms users can write their sorting routines without ...
+By modifying sorting callables used by mdcms, mdcms users can write their sorting routines without altering other mdcms code.

 ### Common Properties used for Sorting Posts